 Most malaria tablets are prescription-only, and if you want to save the hassle of visiting a GP you can order them through our online doctor service.
-We offer 4 brands of malaria tablets:
+We offer two types of malaria tablets:

 For more information, see what is the difference between malaria tablets?

 There are a few misconceptions about malaria and malaria tablets.
 Here are the top questions patients ask us:

 “Will I know if I’ve been bitten by a mosquito carrying malaria?”

 No, you won’t.
 Initially you can’t tell the difference between an ordinary mosquito bite and a malaria-mosquito bite.
 The inflammation (red, raised bumps) may not become apparent until a couple of days after being bitten.
 Usually symptoms of malaria take about a week to develop, so many people won’t show any symptoms until they’re back home.

 “How many bites from an infected mosquito will it take to get malaria?”

 Just one.
 The parasite, Plasmodium, is transmitted when an infected mosquito bites.
 Not all mosquitoes carry malaria and not all bites will give you malaria.
 But if the mosquito carries Plasmodium, one bite is all it can take.

 “Is DEET enough to avoid malaria?”